 Below, we have gathered a selection of some of the most well-known/popular festivals in Tokyo such as firework festivals, cherry blossom viewing (Hanami), autumn leaf viewing, and Christmas illuminations.
 We also included some of our suggestions for seasonal recreational activities.

-According to the latest forecast (dated February 7, 2019) by the Japan Weather Association (JWA), the blooming of cherry blossoms in Tokyo this year is expected to start on the 22nd of March and reach full bloom on the 30th of March (* full bloom forecast is based on the averages of forecasts provid…Read more
+According to the latest forecast (dated February 6, 2020) by the Japan Weather Association (JWA), this year’s first bloom dates are expected to be earlier than the average dates of the past years throughout the country.
+The blooming of cherry blossoms in Tokyo this year is expected to start on the 2…Read more

 There are many different ways to experience the culture of a foreign place, but nothing gives quite the same insight into local pop culture, history and everyday life as a flea market.
 Tokyo has plenty such gatherings (known as "furima" in Japanese) on offer, so whether it’s antiques, local fashion,…Read more